Thomas Small, 23 from Airdrie, refers to mother Christine as the ‘centre of the family’ and is so...

 As well as regularly attending screening appointments it’s also important for women to continue to check their breasts for any changes.
 Only then do you have the best chance of being diagnosed early and surviving breast cancer.
 If you notice any unusual or persistent changes in your breasts visit your GP practice.

-As well as regularly attending screening appointments it’s important for women to be aware of the signs and symptoms of cervical cancer.
+As well as regularly attending your smear test, women should be aware of the signs and symptoms of cervical cancer.
 Only then do you have the best chance of being diagnosed early and surviving cervical cancer.
-If you notice any unusual or persistent changes to your health visit your GP practice.
+If you notice any unusual or persistent changes to your health contact your GP practice.

 Everyone between the ages of 50 and 74 will receive a bowel screening kit through the post every two years.
 If you're 75 or over you can still take a test if you want to, however, you won't automatically be sent a kit, you'll need to request one by calling the Scottish Bowel Screening Helpline on 0800 0121 833.